bacaron/athlete-brain-study/README.md

 ### Authors

 - Brad Caron (bacaron@iu.edu)
-- Daniel Bullock
-- Lindsey Kitchell
-- Brent McPherson
-- Derek Kellar
-- Hu Cheng
-- Sharlene Newman
-- Nicholas Port
-- Franco Pestilli

 ### Data availability

-#Data used in this project can be found at the accompanying [brainlife.io project](LINKTOPROJ).
+#Data used in this project can be found at the accompanying [brainlife.io project](https://brainlife.io/project/5cb8973c71a8630036207a6a).

 ### Project Directory Organization